RPC: RQCRED_SIZE is not a public interface

 RQCRED_SIZE value from 400 to 700.

-Updated by Joshua M. Clulow almost 3 years ago
+Updated by Joshua M. Clulow about 3 years ago

 In this case, it seems like it's an invariant that the backing storage for